Funny Women

-Funny Women is an online and in-person workshop community dedicated to the support of female comedians.
+Funny Women is a British online and in-person workshop community dedicated to the support of female comedians.
 It was founded by Lynne Parker in 2002 as a reaction to misogynistic comments from a comedy promoter.
 Funny Women helps women find their voice, promote them, and assists charities.
+The first ceremony took place in 2003.

-During the 2019 Funny Women Awards Final, Funny Women announced that their new Patron (renamed “Matron”), would be Jo Brand.
+During the 2019 Funny Women Awards Final, Funny Women announced that their new Patron (renamed Matron), would be Jo Brand.

 Live events

 Funny Women runs "Stand Up to Stand Out" comedy workshops hosted by Parker.

 In 2013, Funny Women hosted the first Workshop Weekend at the women-only business club B.Hive in Covent Garden.
 This comprised two days of intensive comedy and confidence training, including a Stand-Up to Stand Out comedy workshop run by Lynne Parker, an improvisation workshop facilitated by Courtney Cornfield, writing for radio hosted by Paul Dodgson and character creation with Hattie Naylor.

 Funny Women also hosts regular comedy showcases in London and Brighton; residencies include comedy venues at the Leicester Square Theatre and Komedia.
 Following a successful trial at the Richmond Literature Festival, Funny Women is now also branching out into literary festivals with a new format discussing writing female comedy with a panel of writers and performers.